mrmicahcooper/rench/README.md

-# Wrench
+# Rench

 Everyone with more than one project has a list of tools they use over and over.
-Wrench allows you to put all those tools in a toolbox and easily grab them for any project project.
+Rench allows you to put all those tools in a toolbox and easily grab them for any project project.

 The idea is: